 If you are employed in the primary or secondary sector your principal can apply for an extension to teach for you provided you have done the following:

-• enrolled in the TER programme, and provided this information to the Education Council
+- enrolled in the TER programme, and provided this information to the Teaching Council of Aotearoa New Zealand

 Please note that the Council is unable to issue an extension to teach for early childhood education teachers.

-Graduates of this qualification will have the skills and knowledge necessary so that they can apply for their provisional teacher registration for either ECE, primary or secondary teaching through the Education Council.
+Graduates of this qualification will have the skills and knowledge necessary so that they can apply for their provisional teacher registration for either ECE, primary or secondary teaching through the Teaching Council of Aotearoa New Zealand.

 Once teachers are provisionally registered they are able to re-enter the classroom and apply for teaching positions in New Zealand.